 “Bell Equipment was the pioneer of all dump trucks.
-They started way before any other company, this is why Bell’s technology has advanced further than anyone else”, said our director Clayton Spiers, ”this is why we choose Bell”.
+They started way before any other company, this is why Bell’s technology has advanced further than anyone else.
+This is why we choose Bell,” said our director Clayton Spiers.

 With their bullet-proof design and good, strong engines, it is clear to see why other brands and OEM’s have tried to replicate the original build.